Agha Mohammad Khan Qajar: Conquest of Kerman

 Lotf Ali Khan had fled to Khorasan and received help from the chief of Tabas.
 With this help, he returned in September and marched towards Yazd.
 The governor of Yazd sent an army to defeat him, but near Ardakan they fled back to Yazd before an engagement even took place.
 Lotf Ali then captured Abarkuh and marched towards Bavanat in early October.
 The Qajar force sent against him wasted time besieging Abarkuh and Lotf Ali captured Stahbanat, Qir, and Neyriz.
 He marched on Darab and besieged the fortress but was soon informed of the Qajar army sent against him and fled back to Khorasan.

 The Afghan chiefs of Bam invited Lotf Ali Khan to return and expel the Qajar yoke.
 With their help, Lotf Ali Khan returned to Kerman and captured the city on 30 March.
-Agha Mohammad Khan Qajar quickly heard of this and marched towards Kerman on 14 May.
+Agha Mohammad Khan quickly heard of this and marched towards Kerman on 14 May.
 The siege lasted four months and took a toll on Kerman's population.
 The city fell on 24 October, and Lotf Ali Khan quickly fled to Bam.
-However, the chief of Bam gave ordered Lotf Ali Khan to be killed and given to the Quajars.
-Agha Mohammad Khan Qajar took revenge on the people of Kerman by ordering thousands of the inhabitants to be blinded (numbers vary from "ordering to provide 20 000 eyes of the inhabitants" to "7 000 people to be blinded".)
+However, the chief of Bam ordered Lotf Ali Khan to be killed and given to the Qajars.
+Agha Mohammad Khan took revenge on the people of Kerman by ordering thousands of the inhabitants to be blinded (numbers vary from "ordering to provide 20,000 eyes of the inhabitants" to "7,000 people to be blinded".)
 The city was brutally sacked and many beautiful buildings destroyed.

-A year later, after the Battle of Krtsanisi brought eastern Georgia and the other principal territories in the North Caucasus and South Caucasus back within the Iranian domains, he proclaimed himself Shahanshah (King of Kings) on the Mughan plain, just as Nader Shah had done some sixty years earlier.